HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ### Caveats and disclaimers

 Our 2025 analysis builds upon the methodology established in previous years while incorporating new metrics and deeper performance analysis.
-The statistics gathered focus on applicable technologies and optimization patterns rather than vendor specific performance comparisons.
+The statistics gathered focus on applicable technologies and optimization patterns rather than vendor-specific performance comparisons.

 Key limitations of our testing methodology remain: